awsdocs/aws-cost-management-user-guide/doc_source/create-cost-categories.md

 # Creating cost categories<a name="create-cost-categories"></a>

 You can create cost categories to organize your cost and usage information\.
 Regular accounts and the management account in AWS Organizations have default access to create cost categories\.
-Rules are not mutually exclusive, and you can control the order in which the rules apply\.
+Rules aren't mutually exclusive, and you can control the order that the rules apply in\.
 Allow up to 24 hours after creating a cost category for your usage records to be updated with values\.

+There are three major steps in creating cost categories\.

+1. Define a name for your cost category \(for example, `business units`, `Teams`\)\.

+1. Write the rules to categorize your costs into cost category values \(for example, `Team-A`, `Team-B`, `Team-C`\)\.

+1. \(Optional\) Define rules to split charges between your cost category values\.

+   For more information about split charges, see [Splitting charges within cost categories](splitcharge-cost-categories.md)\.

 Use the following procedure to create a new cost category\.<a name="create-cost-categories-steps"></a>